PennyLaneAI/catalyst/doc/dev/autograph.rst

 TypeError: Conditional requires a consistent array shape per result across all branches!
 Got () for result #1 but expected (2,).

 Another example is the use of different *structure* across branches.
-The structure of function result is defined by things like the number of results, the containers used like lists or dictionaries, or more generally any (compile-time) PyTree metadata.
-For PennyLane, this means returning different observables for example is also not supported, as the observable class is compile-time information:
+The structure of a function output is defined by things like the number of results, the containers used like lists or dictionaries, or more generally any (compile-time) PyTree metadata.
+For PennyLane, this means returning different observables for example is not supported, as the observable class is compile-time information:

 .. code-block:: python